 Currently, the least valuable currency in the world is the Iranian Rial (or “toman” as locals call it).
 Rial’s devaluation can be traced to the 1979 Islamic Revolution led by Ayatollah Khomeini.
 As a result, many businesses shut down, and relations with the West severed.
 The Iran-Iraq war in the 80s, threats from Israel, and possible nuclear warfare followed these events, which led to a 400% depreciation of the Iranian Rial.

 Iran has one of the largest oil reserves in the world.
-But because of Western sanctions, the country couldn’t export its oil, which resulted in a severe recession of Iran’s economy.
+But because of Western sanctions, the country couldn’t export its oil, which resulted in a severe recession in Iran’s economy.
 The situation slightly improved in 2016, when the United States and Europe lifted some sanctions.
 However, in 2018, the U.S. sharpened the sanctions again, claiming that the Iranian government was still pursuing a nuclear mission.
 Just when things started looking better, the country’s national budget faced another deficit.

 In May 2020, Iran came across high inflation, so the government decided to cut four zeros from the rial’s face value.
 For example, 50,000 rials would change to 5 rials or tomans.
 Even after removing the zeros, the Iranian Rial remains the least valuable currency as of 2022.
 Currently, one U.S. Dollar is equal to 42,193 rials.